Buddhist Psychology and Psychodrama Certification Program

 - Reflect on personal and relational transformation across the series

-- Participate in closing ritual to honor group process and shared growth
+- Participate in closing ceremony to honor group process and shared growth

 The course offers 20 hours of online psychodrama training that count toward certification through the American Board of Examiners (ABE) and the International Society for Experiential Professionals (ISEP).